 Most of the foreign direct investments are in conflict areas and sectors with high records of human rights violations, such as energy and mining.
 The environment of conflict, lack of appropriate legal framework and poor access to judicial remedy in Myanmar make it likely that under this IPA, European companies could increasingly become complicit in human rights abuses.
 To avoid such a scenario, the EU and its Member States should oblige their companies by law to respect human rights in their operations abroad.

-The report concludes with a series of recommendations that aim to encourage and strengthen much-needed public debate in the EU and in Myanmar, including parliamentarians and civil society, before the IPA negotiations conclude.
+The report (available in English and French) concludes with a series of recommendations that aim to encourage and strengthen much-needed public debate in the EU and in Myanmar, including parliamentarians and civil society, before the IPA negotiations conclude.

 CIDSE Media and Communications Officer